List of FAQs (please click on a title to be directed to that section)

 If you wished to have any clinical training in the Republic of Ireland recognised (during your PhD) this would require prior approval by NIMDTA, as the Northern Ireland Deanery, and should be discussed with your Dean of postgraduate clinical training.

-Do I have to do a lab-based PhD project?ICAT Fellows can develop research projects in any area of interest to them, these could include lab-based, data-based, involving clinical research or blue skies research
+Do I have to do a lab-based PhD project?ICAT Fellows can develop research projects in any area of interest to them, these could include lab-based, data-based, clinical research, qualitative research or blue skies research.

-ICAT encourages novel, innovative and multi-sectorial approaches to research and Fellows can choose PhD supervisors from more than one of the ICAT universities as well as international collaborators who can add value to the research.
+ICAT encourages novel, innovative and multi-sectorial approaches to research and Fellows must be supervised by a cross-disciplinary team across at least two of the ICAT universities as well as international collaborators who can add value to the research.

 If a 4-year PhD is required for purposes of your clinical training, the funding for your salary and PhD registration fees for the final year must be sourced independently and approved prior to your appointment as an ICAT Fellow.

-The first year of the ICAT programme is 70% clinical and 30% academic, with a focus on protected time.
-Your trainers and higher specialist training (HST) committee need to be supportive of you achieving this goal and to sign off for high intensity GIM; however, the commitment to ICAT is quite intensive so the 30% academic commitment for year one will involve a significant time away from clinical duties.
+The first year of the ICAT programme is 80% clinical and 20% academic, with a focus on protected time.
+Your trainers and higher specialist training (HST) committee need to be supportive of you achieving this goal and to sign off for high intensity GIM.

 ICAT is based on a principal of streamlined clinical and academic training with CSCST/CCT.
 With this in mind, the post-PhD training period of 1-2 years is considered an important period in academic training and this should be taken into consideration when applying for the programme.

-Year 1 of ICAT is generally fully accredited for clinical training and you can prospectively apply in the RoI for 1-year accreditation for the 3 years of your PhD; accreditation is at the discretion of your postgraduate clinical training body in the RoI.
+Year 1 of ICAT is generally fully accredited for clinical training and you can prospectively apply in ROI for up to 1-year accreditation for the 3 years of your PhD; accreditation is at the discretion of your postgraduate clinical training body in ROI.

 It is the decision of your training body where you carry out your clinical training in the final years of the programme.
 During the PhD research years, short periods abroad can be facilitated on the basis of collaborations between your supervisor and centres of excellence abroad, for research purposes only.